1960 English cricket season

 1960 was the 61st season of County Championship cricket in England.
 The County Championship was won by Yorkshire for the second successive year.

 South Africa toured England, playing a five match Test series which England won 3–0.
 During the series there was a throwing controversy which saw umpire Frank Lee call South African fast bowler Geoff Griffin for throwing in the Lord's Test.
 This led to umpire Syd Buller repeatedly calling the Griffin for throwing in the following tour match.
-This had the effect of ending Griffin's Test career and of bringing to a head worldwide discontent about throwing and "dragging" that had caused controversy for the previous two years.
+This ended Griffin's Test career and brought to a head worldwide discontent about throwing and "dragging" that had caused controversy for the previous two years.